 But on the other hand, NPS data can also help you improve customer satisfaction and lead to further referrals and recommendations.

-For that, however, you must also understand your NPS scores and learn how to use them to drive SaaS growth.
+For that, however, you must also understand your NPS scores and learn how to use them to drive growth.

 A Quick Primer: How to Calculate the NPS Score

 Now, most NPS software platforms, like Refiner, will calculate the score for you based on customer responses.
 However, I think it’s worth knowing how to calculate it on your own, even if only to understand where the figure is coming from.